 In addition to general rules and regulations covering the production, transport and slaughter of farmed poultry, there are specific rules for some species and types of poultry and there are also Welfare Codes of Practice for meat chickens and laying hens.

 For further information go to the farmed animal welfare section.

 Food Hygiene rules for poultry and egg production

 The EU Food Hygiene Regulations, in force since 1 January 2006, extended the 'farm to fork' approach to food safety legislation and apply to food businesses throughout the supply chain, including at primary producers (farmers).
-In Northern Ireland, DARD inspects and enforces Food Hygiene requirements on farms on behalf of the Food Standards Agency (FSA).
+In Northern Ireland, DAERA inspects and enforces Food Hygiene requirements on farms on behalf of the Food Standards Agency (FSA).